 The project stakeholders will participate in reviews of the proposed schedule and assist in its validation.

-This section defines how the project’s schedule will be controlled throughout the life of the project.
+This portion of the schedule management plan template defines how the project’s schedule will be controlled throughout the life of the project.
 This includes the frequency of updates and schedule reviews as well as communicating the schedule and progress.
 This section also defines roles and responsibilities as they relate specifically to project schedule control.

 The project schedule will be reviewed and updated as necessary on a bi-weekly basis with actual start, actual finish, and completion percentages which will be provided by task owners.

 The project manager is responsible for holding bi-weekly schedule updates/reviews; determining impacts of schedule variances; submitting schedule change requests; and reporting schedule status in accordance with the project’s communications plan.

 The project team is responsible for participating in bi-weekly schedule updates/reviews; communicating any changes to actual start/finish dates to the project manager; and participating in schedule variance resolution activities as needed.

 The project sponsor will maintain awareness of the project schedule status and review/approve any schedule change requests submitted by the project manager.

 Schedule Changes and Thresholds